#1 Plastic Fabrication Company In California

 How Does an Antimicrobial Plastic Work Essentially?

-Ideally, the additives are engineered to work like antimicrobial peptides that are used to kill such microorganisms in living things.
+Ideally, the antimicrobial additives for plastics are engineered to work like antimicrobial peptides that are used to kill such microorganisms in living things.
 In turn, this makes the use of these plastics in a variety of situations easy.

 Benefits of Antimicrobial Plastics